Sheila Reid

 Sheila Reid (born 21 December 1937) is a Scottish actress.
 An original member of the Royal National Theatre in 1963, she played Bianca in the National's 1965 film version of Othello, with Laurence Olivier in the title role.
 Her other film appearances include Brazil (1985), The Winter Guest (1997) and Containment (2015).
 In her later career, she is known for playing Madge Harvey in the ITV sitcom Benidorm (2007–2016).

 Education

-Born in Glasgow, Reid grew up in Bridge of Weir before her father's army career took the family to India.
+Born in Glasgow, Reid grew up in Bridge of Weir, Scotland, before her father's army career took the family to India.
 She was then educated at Moreton Hall School, a boarding independent school for girls, near the market town of Oswestry in Shropshire.
-Reid returned to the school to read ‘The Four Quartets’ by T. S. Eliot, at the Old Moretonian Grand Centenary Reunion celebration in 2014.
+Reid returned to the school to read 'The Four Quartets' by T. S. Eliot, at the Old Moretonian Grand Centenary Reunion celebration in 2014.

 Career

 Reid has had a long and distinguished career in theatre, film and television.
 She worked with Laurence Olivier, at The Royal National Theatre in London, and with Ingmar Bergman and Elliott Gould.